-- A new patient, then a new patient E/M should be billed, or - An established patient, then an established patient E/M service should be billed, even if the provider is treating a new work related condition for the first time. - Per WAC 296-20-051 providers may not bill consultation codes for established patients.
+- A new patient, then a new E/M should be billed, or - An established patient, then an established E/M service should be billed, even if the provider is treating a new work related condition for the first time, or - A consultation is requested by the attending physician, and all requirements for a consultation service has been met, then a consultation E/M service should be billed.

+Per WAC 296-20-051 providers may not bill consultation codes for established patients.

-Note: L&I uses the CPT[®] definitions of new patient and established patient.
-Also, see definitions of both terms in Definitions at the beginning of this chapter.
+Note: L&I uses the CPT® definitions of new patient and established patient.
+Also, see definitions of all terms in Definitions at the beginning of this chapter, including consultations.
+Link: For more information about coverage for consultation services, see WAC 296-20-045, WAC 296-20-051 and WAC 296-20-01002.